aminrj/aminrj.github.io/_posts/2026-02-02-from-mvp-to-prod.md

 This article walks through exactly what changes when you move from "it works on my laptop" to "it works for 1,000 customers in production."

----

-This article is a practical walkthrough of what it takes to move a working LLM application into a production-ready SaaS MVP, using the `procurement-ai` project as the reference implementation.

 The first two articles covered:

 - Building the first working Procurement Analyst AI.